 What is Stakeholder Engagement?Finding a definitive definition of the term Stakeholder Engagement isn't straight forward.
-Various definitions are available driven by particular schools of thought or philosophies on organizational performance, change and sustainability.
+Various definitions are available driven by a range of schools of thought or philosophies on organizational performance, change and sustainability.

-Stakeholder engagement is the process used by an organization to engage relevant stakeholders for a purpose to achieve accepted outcomes (AccountAbility, 2008).The Office of Government Commerce (OGC) explicitly link stakeholder engagement to success explaining that "stakeholder support for the portfolio is gained by effective consultation and involvement in the definition and delivery of the portfolio".
+Stakeholder engagement is the process used by an organization to engage relevant stakeholders for a purpose to achieve accepted outcomes (AccountAbility, 2008).The Office of Government Commerce (OGC) explicitly link stakeholder engagement to success, explaining that "stakeholder support for the portfolio is gained by effective consultation and involvement in the definition and delivery of the portfolio".

 A Stakeholder Engagement Plan is available with the eBook.More philosophical approaches emphasize inclusivity and imply an organizational mission or vision of continuous stakeholder/societal engagement.

 Today, the term "stakeholder engagement" is emerging as a means of describing a broader, more inclusive, and continuous process between a company and those potentially impacted that encompasses a range of activities and approaches, and spans the entire life of a project (International Finance Corporation, 2007).

 Engagement is not an end in itself, but a means to help build better relationships with the societies in which we operate, ultimately resulting in improved business planning and performance (Altria Corporate Services, Inc., 2004).Whether you intend to engage to meet a specific goal or start a long term conversation all communication methods engage stakeholders in some way and it is only by completing Stakeholder Analysis that efficient, cost effective approaches can be chosen.

 For example, push communications are appropriate for low interest/low influence stakeholders.
 Attempts at partnership would be a waste of resources and time.

 Choosing the stakeholder engagement approachThe diagram below illustrates the relationship between stakeholder influence/power and stakeholder engagement approaches.

 Stakeholder Engagement approaches

-||Shared accountability and responsibility.
+|Partnership||Shared accountability and responsibility.
 Two-way engagement joint learning, decision making and actions|

 |Participation||Part of the team, engaged in delivering tasks or with responsibility for a particular area/activity.
 Two-way engagement within limits of responsibility.|

-|Consultation||Involved, but not responsible and not necessarily able to influence outside of consultation boundaries.
-Limited two-way engagement: organisation asks questions, stakeholders answer.|
+|Consultation||Involved, but not responsible and not necessarily having influence outside of consultation boundaries.
+Limited two-way engagement: organization asks questions, stakeholders answer.|

-|Push communications||One-way engagement.
-Organisation may broadcast information to all stakeholders or target particular stakeholder groups using various channels e.g. email, letter, webcasts, podcasts, videos, leaflets.|
+|Push communications||One-way engagement. organization may broadcast information to all stakeholders or target particular stakeholder groups using various channels, e.g. emails, letters, webcasts, podcasts, videos, leaflets.|

 |Pull communications||One-way engagement.
-Information is made available, and stakeholders choose whether to engage with it e.g. web-pages, or construction hoardings.
+Information is made available, and stakeholders choose whether to engage with it, e.g. web-pages, construction hoardings.|

-- Check that your communication plan isn't over reliant on push or pull communications
+- Check that your communication plan isn't over-reliant on push or pull communications.

-- Check you aren't spending too much time in face to face consultations with less influential stakeholders.
+- Check you aren't spending too much time in face-to-face consultations with less influential stakeholders.

 - Can more costly push communication methods like printed materials be replaced with cheaper options like email, online surveys or online newsletters?